-You will get the just of the group and how it works from here.
+This is the Book-in-a-Week (BIW) FAQ.
+I hope you find the answer to the questions you are looking for here.
+You will get the gist of the group and how it works.
 If you have any questions, please click on “contact” in the left sidebar to contact the moderator of Book-in-a-week.

 - What is the purpose of BIW?